Hakir-Mubarmaj/Queuing_Theory_Client/README.md

 # queuing_theory_client

-A new Flutter project.
+This project basically a frontend of my queuing theory server site.
+Backend has hosted already.
+It's basic work is to solve the basic maths of queuing theory.
+Four model has been implemented.

+For now on the process is not animated, Only results will be showed.

+## How To Run

+Download this project run flutter pub get and then run the app on mobile device or emulator.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point of queuing theory visualization application.

 A few resources to get you started if this is your first Flutter project: